Versace's Miami mansion

-Casa Casuarina, the former home of Italian fashion designer Gianni Versace, is shown in Miami Beach, Fla.
-It was there that the Italian fashion designer was gunned down by a spree killer in 1997, and where he once entertained celebrities like Elton John and Madonna.
+Casa Casuarina, the former home of Italian designer Gianni Versace, is shown in Miami Beach, Fla.
+It was there that the fashion icon was gunned down by a spree killer in 1997, and where he once entertained celebrities like Elton John and Madonna.

+Did Versace know his killer?
+"48 Hours" investigates the killing spree that led to Miami Beach 20 years ago in "Murder by Design" airing Saturday, Dec.
+30 at 9 p.m.
+ET/PT on CBS.

 Credit: CBS News/Lisa Freed